rapid7/metasploit-framework/documentation/modules/post/windows/gather/bloodhound.md

 ## Vulnerable Application

 This module will execute the BloodHound C# Ingestor (aka SharpHound) to gather sessions, local admin, domain trusts and more.
 With this information BloodHound will easily identify highly complex privilage elevation attack paths that would otherwise be impossible to quickly identify within an Active Directory environment.

+This module can take several/many minutes to run due to the volume of data being collected.

 ## Verification Steps

   1. Start `msfconsole`
-  2. Get meterpreter session
+  2. Get meterpreter session on a Windows domain
   3. Do: `use post/windows/gather/bloodhound`
   4. Do: `set SESSION <session id>`
   5. Do: `run`
   6. You should be able to see that the module is running a powershell in the target machine
-  7. You should be ablte to see, after few minutes, that the module created a loot with the BloodHound results in zip format
+  7. You should be able to see, after few minutes, that the module created a loot with the BloodHound results in zip format

 ## Options

   **CollectionMethode**

   The collection method to use.
 This parameter accepts a comma separated list of values.
 Accepted values are Default, Group, LocalAdmin, RDP, DCOM, GPOLocalGroup, Session, ObjectProps, ComputerOnly, LoggedOn, Trusts, ACL, Container, DcOnly, All.
-The default method is Default.
+  The default method is `Default`.

   **Domain**